 COVID Health & Safety

-Chiaravalle Montessori began the 2020-2021 school year on September 1 with students back on campus 5 days per week, and will continue unless mandated to close, while meeting and exceeding published health and safety guidelines.
+Chiaravalle Montessori began the 2020-2021 school year on September 1 with students back on campus 5 days per week, meeting and exceeding published health and safety guidelines.
+There were no cases of community spread in the entire school year.

 We're all in this together.
 Each of our choices has an impact on our collective ability to return to campus during COVID.
 We are committed to safely opening and being on campus when conditions allow.